Serenade of the Seas in Alaska

 You’ll find tour operators offering whale watching shore excursions throughout the season.
 While Sitka may not be as popular for whale watching compared to ports like Juneau or Icy Point Strait, it still offers the opportunity to spot humpback whales, otters, sea lions, seals, and a slim possibility of spotting orcas.

-One excursion that may be of interest to animal lovers is the “Sea Otter and Wildlife Quest” tour, which brings guests on a three-hour boat ride through Sitka Sound to spot sea otters, sea lions, porpoise, seals, bald eagles, whales, bears, and other types of wildlife.
+One excursion that may be of interest to animal lovers is the “Sea Otter and Wildlife Quest” tour.
+This excursion brings guests on a 3-hour boat ride through Sitka Sound to spot sea otters, sea lions, porpoise, seals, bald eagles, whales, bears, and other types of wildlife.
 A naturalist guide accompanies the group as they sail through picturesque mountain scenery, offering insightful information about Sitka’s ecosystem and history.

 Kayak Sitka Sound

-Kayaking is a sport popular for visitors to Alaska, allowing the chance to explore the state’s breathtaking scenery and wildlife from the water.
+Kayaking is a popular sport for visitors to Alaska, allowing the chance to explore the state’s wonderful scenery and wildlife from the water.
 Kayak excursions in Sitka take visitors to nearby destinations including Sitka Sound and the remote Siginaka Islands.

 While traveling via kayak, visitors have the chance to spot wildlife both above and below the water including otters, sea lions, bald eagles, jellyfish, and crabs.
 Kayak excursions to Sitka Sound even give visitors the chance to kayak with views of Mount Edgecumbe, a 3,201 foot volcano west of Sitka.